Differential Dynamic Programming with Nonlinear Safety Constraints Under System Uncertainties: Proposed Method

 The backward pass that follows the formulation in \cite{xie2017} with the assumption of deterministic constraints briefly explained here for completeness.
 Using standard DDP formulation, action-value function $Q_k(\textbf{\text{x}}_k,\textbf{\text{u}}_k)$ can be approximated as a quadratic function as

 where $\delta\textbf{\text{x}}$ and $\delta\textbf{\text{u}}$ are the deviations about the nominal action-state pair ($\textbf{\text{x}},\textbf{\text{u}}$).
 The derivatives of $Q$ function are then

-where $V$ is the value function (see Appendix for details).
-Note that to simplify the notations, we dropped the time step indices, used prime to indicate the next time step and used subscripts for the derivatives.
+where $V$ is the value function (see \cite{xie2017, aoyama2020} for details).
+In order to simplify the notations, we dropped the time step indices, used prime to indicate the next time step and used subscripts for the derivatives.
+The terms in parentheses in (\ref{q_derivatives}) (second derivatives of the dynamics) provide better local fidelity by capturing the nonlinear effects of the system.
+Calculation of those tensors can be costly especially for systems with complex dynamics and high-dimensional states such as humanoids, and therefore they can be discarded to obtain faster convergence by sacrificing fidelity, where in that case DDP refers to iterative LQR.
+The method developed in this study is applicable to both cases.

 In unconstrained situations, locally optimal control deviations can be computed by minimizing (\ref{q_approximation}) with respect to $\delta\textbf{\text{u}}$ resulting in

 where $\bar{\textbf{\text{K}}}$ is the linear feedback gain and $\bar{\textbf{\text{d}}}$ is the affine term.